sociocs/docs/contacts/add-contacts.md

 - Click on a contact list.

-- Click on "*Add contact*" button on the top right.
+- Click on the three dots menu on the top right and select "*Add contact*".

 - Enter below information in the popup.
-  - Name - Name of the contact person.
+  - **Name** - Name of the contact person.
 This field is optional but recommended.
-  - Country code - Country dial code for the phone number.
+  - **Country code** - Country dial code for the phone number.
-  - Phone number
+  - **Phone number** - Phone number without the country dial code.
-  - Extra fields - You can add custom fields for the contact here (e.g. email_address).
+  - **Extra fields** - You can add custom fields for the contact here (e.g. email_address).
 These can be used as dynamic fields in the bulk messaging, or as parameters in the Zapier integration.

 ## Add multiple contacts